OliverFlecke/hakyll-website/posts/complexity_theory.md

 ### Polynomial time $O(n^k)$

 Many programs also use nested iterations over the data set, which causes the program's performance to be directly proportional to some polynomial.
-For example, a naive function to sort a data set would be
+For example, a naive algorithm for sorting a list is *insert sort*, which goes through each of the elements in the list and compares it to all earlier elements in the list.
+The code for this can be seen below.

 ```Typescript
 function insertSort(list: any[]): any[] {